The Top Moments From A Decade That Reshaped American Politics

 The Sandy Hook Elementary School massacre

-Twenty children were killed, the president cried in the White House briefing room talking about it, and, yet, the gun lobby was so strong, Congress was not able to pass any legislation — even universal background checks, which is very popular with Americans.
+Twenty children were killed, the president cried in the White House briefing room talking about it, and, yet, the gun lobby was so strong that Congress was not able to pass any legislation — even universal background checks, which are very popular with Americans.
 Still, this mass shooting was a marker.

-The lack of action reflected the strength of the National Rifle Association at the time, but hundreds more have been killed in similar events since, in places like Parkland, Fla., Las Vegas, Dayton, Ohio, and El Paso.
-And while little has come out of Washington legislatively since Sandy Hook, various states have adopted restrictions; there has been lots of activism around guns; and better-funded gun-restrictions groups now exist — and have begun winning.
+The lack of action reflected the strength of the National Rifle Association at the time, but hundreds more have been killed in similar events since, in places like Parkland, Fla.; Las Vegas; Dayton, Ohio; and El Paso, Texas.
+And while little has come out of Washington legislatively since Sandy Hook, various states have adopted restrictions.
+There has been lots of activism around guns.
+And better-funded gun-restrictions groups now exist — and have begun winning.
 All of that comes as the NRA faces its own internal turmoil and financial difficulties.

 Ringing the alarms on climate change